hwixley/WYX-CLI/README.md

 ## What It Does

-Provides developers with the ability for optimising the usage of commonly used commands, directories, environments, and scripts.
+Provides developers with the ability for optimising the execution of commonly performed tasks, commands, directory navigations, and environment setups/script executions.

 ## Why It Was Made